Defective Products Lawsuits in California

 What to Do After You Have Been Injured

 If a defective product has injured you, your first step is to meet with a doctor to treat your injuries.
-You need to collect evidence on the defective product, such as taking pictures of the product and your injuries.
+You need to collect evidence of the defective product, such as taking pictures of the product and your injuries.

 It would also be good to write down a recollection of the accident, witness testimony, and contact information.
 It's essential to store the defective product, along with the packaging and labels.
 Finally, contact a defective products liability attorney at our law firm to closely review your case's details and circumstances to potential legal options.